jstewmc/gravity/docs/setting.md

 $g->set(Baz::class, BazFactory::class);
 ```

+When a factory-defined service is requested, its factory will be instantiated; the factory's `__invoke()` method will be called with an instance of the Gravity manager; and, the method's value will be returned.

 ## Settings

+In addition to services, Gravity supports configuration settings.

 A configuration setting is a value that your package uses to make decisions.
 It may be a list of state abbreviations; a list of disposable email domains; a default token length; or, anything really.

-Configuration is important because it allows _different_ people to use the _same_ code _different_ ways.
-Plus, configuration changes are always easier than code changes.
+Configuration is as important as services, because it allows _different_ users to use the _same_ code _different_ ways.
+Gravity's support for cross-definitions encourages this.
+Plus, configuration changes are much easier than code changes.

 If you find yourself adding a constant, string, or number to your code, you should probably add it as a configuration setting instead!

-You'll use the `$g->set()` method to define configuration values using any valid PHP value.
+You'll use the `$g->set()` method to define configuration values.

 ```php
 # /path/to/project/.gravity/config.php